 S J Norbury

-Her debut novel Mrs Narwhal's Diary will be published in June 2021.
+Her debut novel Mrs Narwhal's Diary was published in May 2021.

 S J's favourite novels are The Blue Flower by Penelope Fitzgerald and Let's Kill Uncle by Rohan O'Grady.
 Her top poet is Louis MacNeice.

 Paperback copies, signed when available, are on my website bookshop.

 Please enjoy the opening lines of Mrs Narwhal's Diary...